 View of the region from the top:

-The remains of the military base nearby the sledding trails:
+The remains of the military base near the sledding trails: